-Water is essential for the existence of life on Earth and a natural resource of irreplaceable environmental, social and economic value.
+Water is an essential resource for life on earth, and of the utmost environmental, social and economic importance.

-EDP recognizes access to drinking water and sanitation as a universal Human Right and assumes its responsibility in the achievement of the Sustainable Development Goals, in particular SDG 15, contributing to a sustainable use of freshwater ecosystems services, while also striving to guarantee affordable and clean energy for all, in line with SDG 7.
+EDP recognizes access to drinking water and sanitation as a universal right and is working towards achieving the UN Sustainable Development Goals, in particular SDG 15, by contributing to the sustainable use of freshwater ecosystems.

 EDP publicly reports water indicators, on an annual basis, in its Sustainability Report, in accordance with the Global Reporting Initiative (GRI) Standards.
 It also responds to CDP Water Security Questionnaire, where it details its water-related strategy, commitments, management approach, risks, opportunities and performance.